 - How many bonus points are you earning by putting airfare spending on this card at the rate of 5x points per dollar spent?

 For me, the math very much adds up when I start subtracting all of those factors.
-I value the $500 in credits pretty close to face value:
+While I don’t get value out of all of the credits, the credits alone more than justify the annual fee:

 - I rack up quite a few airline fees, so the $200 comes in handy